Herzliya Hebrew Gymnasium: The original building

-The destruction of the Hebrew High School building sparked widespread recognition of the importance of conserving historical landmarks.
+As one of the first significant structures to be built in the first Hebrew city of Israel, the school, conceived and constructed in the founding years of Tel Aviv, came to represent the original pioneering spirit of the city and the country.
+The destruction of the building sparked public anger and widespread recognition of the importance of conserving historical landmarks.
 The Council for Conservation of Heritage Sites in Israel was founded in the 1980s partly in response to the fate of Herzliya Hebrew High School.

 The current building

 Located today on Jabotinsky Street, it serves as a six-year secondary school.
 The modern campus is entered through a gate that is reminiscent of the facade of the 1909 building.

 Principals

 Former principals include Haim Bograshov, Baruch Ben Yehuda and Carmi Yogev.
 In 1992, former Air Force fighter pilot and Brigadier General Ron Huldai was appointed principal.
 He implemented many changes and modernizations later adopted by other schools.
 After leaving the school, he was elected mayor of Tel Aviv.
 The current principal is Ze'ev Dgannie.